jiywww/obsidian-popnote/docs/features.md

 **Benefits:**
 - Easy to find all quick notes
-- Can be excluded from graph view if desired
+- Can be excluded from the graph view if desired
 - Simple backup/export

 ### File Tracking System